druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 ![Illustration of random search vs. Bayesian](/assets/2020/optuna_bayesian.png)
 Source: Crissman Loomis, [Using Optuna to Optimize XGBoost Hyperparameters](https://medium.com/optuna/using-optuna-to-optimize-xgboost-hyperparameters-63bfcdfd3407) (2020)

-If good metrics are not randomly distributed but found close to one another in an orderly pattern, Bayesian optimization is likely to be more efficient than random search.
+If good metrics are not uniformly distributed, but found close to one another in a Gaussian distribution or any distribution which we can model, then Bayesian optimization can exploit the underlying pattern, and is likely to be more efficient than random search.

 ## 4. Early Stopping